 The wind energy industry is the fastest growing segment of renewable energy production.
 The U.S. and Canadian wind industry is experiencing annual growth of 25%.
 Employers seek skilled technicians for operation and maintenance activities in wind farms.
 There is also a demand for advanced technicians with U.S. and international wind turbine manufacturers; these include: installation technicians, quality control technicians, and warranty and commissioning technicians.
-Operation and maintenance positions generally remain with a given wind farm location; other technicians travel extensively with the construction of new wind farms and repair/ retrofitting of wind turbines around the world.
+Operation and maintenance positions generally remain with a given wind farm location; other technicians travel extensively with the construction of new wind farms and repair/retrofitting of wind turbines around the world.

-- Install, test, service, and repair wind turbine components. - Troubleshoot and maintain control and PLC systems. - Wear PPE for climbing and identify safe practices for climbing. - · Safely climb wind turbine towers.
+- Install, test, service, and repair wind turbine components. - Troubleshoot and maintain control and PLC systems. - · Wear PPE for climbing and identify safe practices for climbing. - · Safely climb wind turbine towers. - Understand and use terms, definitions, and proper nomenclature of the wind industry - Explain theories governing the generation of electrical power through wind turbine usage.